google/skia-buildbot/skolo/ios/README.md

 Checks out the libimobiledevice family of tools (see http://www.libimobiledevice.org/) and builds them.
-This is intended to be run a Raspberry Pi, but should work on most (Debian based) Linux distributions.
+This is intended to be run a Raspberry Pi, but should work on most (Debian-based) Linux distributions.
 We roll 1 big package containing what several Debian-proper ones do, just to reduce paperwork, since we have to build everything from source anyway atop our patched libimobiledevice.